Mac Basics: Using Windows on your Mac with Boot Camp

 To use Boot Camp, you need:

-- An Intel-based Mac with a built-in or external USB keyboard, and a built-in trackpad or USB mouse.
+- An Intel-based Mac with a built-in keyboard, external USB keyboard, or an Apple supplied wireless keyboard, and a built-in trackpad, USB mouse, USB trackpad, or Apple supplied wireless mouse or trackpad.

 - Mac OS X v10.5 or later.